 The Legend of Zelda: Breath of the Wild is the most open-ended game in the series since the original Legend of Zelda over 20 years ago.
 That game handed you a sword and told you, essentially, “good luck.”
 Breath of the Wild quickly gives you a multitude of tools, from bombs to a paraglider, but the message is effectively the same.

 It can be easy to get lost in this dazzlingly expansive new version of Hyrule.
 Sometimes it can feel like the game is purposely withholding information — like you could get where you needed to go, if only it would tell you where that is.
 And especially early on, you might just feel totally lost and unable to figure out what to do next.
-With dozen of hours of the game under our belt, we’ve experienced the feeling, and we can tell you that, no matter how confusing it seems, you can always find your way.
+With dozen of hours of the game under our belt, we’ve experienced this feeling, and we can tell you that, no matter how confusing it seems, you can always find your way.

 Here are some tips for how to find your path forward.

-There’s a point in Breath of the Wild, just after you get to Kakariko Village, where the game basically tricks you into getting lost.
+There’s a point in Breath of the Wild, just after you get to Kakariko Village, in which the game basically tricks you into getting lost.
 After you speak to Impa you receive two new main quests.
 One is what you should do next, while the other is a much longer-term goal.
 Yet that’s the one it selects for you, which leads many players to feel like there’s no obvious place for them to go next.